tangentsoft/pidp8i/doc/uwfocal-manual.md

 4. `FOR A=0, PI/180, 2*PI;`
 5. `FOR Q= P/2, Q, 5*Q;`

-Notice that loops may contain other Loops (Ex.
+Notice that loops may contain other loops (Ex.
 2).
 Such 'nesting' is permitted to a depth of 15 or so, but in practice, loops are rarely nested more than 5 deep.
 Another point, illustrated in example 5, is that the initial value of the loop variable can be used by the